If you'd like to support our preservation efforts (and this wasn't cheap), please consider donating or supporting us on Patreon. Thank you!

 Other Remnants

 Certain ROMs of the game, when loaded into Famicom Disk System development tools (such as the Sunsoft Tile Editor), will provide the file names of each CHR/PRG bank.
-Paired with the unused song's missing channels, it seems that the game changed mappers through development, going from FDS, to MMC5, and then back to MMC3.
+Paired with the unused song's missing channels, it seems that the game changed mappers through development, going from FDS to MMC5 to MMC3.